Availability of data for gender analysis has increased

 Measuring gender equality in areas such as environment and poverty is even more challenging.
 Links between gender and environment have been assessed based on qualitative or small-scale quantitative studies and cannot be extrapolated to a whole society or across countries.
 Household- level data on poverty, measured traditionally on the basis of either income or household consumption, do not account for the distribution of resources within households.
 Thus they do not allow for an assessment of poverty at the individual level, which is needed for the production of relevant gender statistics.

-mostly due to differences in sources, definitions, concepts and methods used to obtain the data.
+The comparability of gender statistics at national and international levels is also problematic, mostly due to differences in sources, definitions, concepts and methods used to obtain the data.
 For example, the comparability of data on earnings is affected greatly by the data source used.
 Establishment surveys sometimes exclude workers in small enterprises and in the informal sector.
 Labour force surveys, although they cover all types of workers, have to rely on selfreported wages, which may introduce reporting errors.
 Comparability of data is also affected by the concepts and methods used to produce them, including how questions are phrased.
 For instance, the way in which women are interviewed about violence may affect their willingness and capacity to disclose their experience, undermining the quality of the data produced and also their international comparability.

 Even when information is collected, it is often not tabulated and disseminated to allow for meaningful gender analysis